 This review has been probably the easiest one so far I have done.
 No other fragrance comes as an easier recommendation than CDNI when the price is calculated into everything else.

-Personally, I prefer Montblanc Explorer, and Mancera Cedrat Boise over Club de Nuit Intense Man, due to their higher quality smell, but guess what?
+Personally, I prefer Montblanc Explorer, and Mancera Cedrat Boise over Club de Nuit Intense Man, due to their higher-quality smell, but guess what?
 Neither of those will get you such head-turning compliments as this one.

 What are your thoughts about Club de Nuit Intense Man?
 Have you tried it?
 Do you like it?
 Let’s start a conversation and let me know in the comment section below.

-In case you are in doubt whether you should consider buying this fragrance or not, it’s always good to take a look at Scent Grail’s S.P.A.
+In case you are in doubt about whether you should consider buying this fragrance or not, it’s always good to take a look at Scent Grail’s S.P.A.
 Signature Factor Guide.

-It is easy to use and the most relevant perfume buying guide on the web.
+It is easy to use and the most relevant perfume-buying guide on the web.
 This way, you can check out if a particular fragrance is worth checking out, and potentially find your signature perfume.

-Find out more Scent Grail articles about perfumery, check out top lists, and other helpful reviews via links below:
+Find out more Scent Grail articles about perfumery, check out top lists, and other helpful reviews via the links below: